sleak-lbl/weekly-emails/items/newayplan.md

 anticipate that **software defaults may change later in the year** when we must perform an upgrade to Cori's operating system.

+The Perlmutter machine will come online in AY 2021.
 Users will not be charged for any utilization on Perlmutter in AY 2021.
 Perlmutter charging will begin in AY 2022.

 For more details about the AY transition, please see the [AY Transition Webpage](https://www.nersc.gov/news-publications/announcements/allocation-year-transition-2020-to-2021/).